RomlinGroup/Flatpack/README.md

 ## Elevator pitch

-A robot is powered by an edge computing device, such as a microcontroller, which functions as its brain.
-The GPIO pins represent the limbs and sensory apparatus, reacting to various inputs from switches and sensors, such as temperature changes, visual inputs, motion detection, and more.
-However, integrating and programming these inputs requires extensive coding and can be complex and expensive.

-flatpack.ai is set to disrupt the status quo with an autonomous system that employs artificial intelligence (AI) - significantly reducing the complexity and cost of edge computing, hyperautomation and model compression.

-The future will be built by flatpack robots living on the edge (foreshadowing) powered by flatpacks (FPKs) containing micro-LLMs (streamlined language models that range from 100 million to 10 billion parameters).
+A microcontroller can act as the brain of a robot, with its GPIO pins serving as limbs and sensory systems.
+However, programming these pins can be complex and expensive, requiring special skills and resources. flatpack.ai aims to simplify this by using an autonomous system that employs AI and micro-LLMs, significantly reducing the cost and complexity of edge computing, hyperautomation, and model compression.
+In the near future, it will be possible to build edge computing devices and robots using flatpacks (FPKs), which contain micro-LLMs for more efficient language processing.
+This innovative technology promises to revolutionize how we construct and interact with machines, ultimately paving the way for a more advanced and automated world.

 Join us to flatten the complexity of AI and robotics.